-- 1. Harrisburg Headquarters and Division of Vital Records, Harrisburg Office - 2.
+- 1. Harrisburg Headquarters, Division of Vital Records, Harrisburg Office and Office of Medical Marijuana - 2.
 Bureau of Laboratories - 3.
-Northwestern District, including the Bureau of Facility Licensure and Certification, the Bureau of Community Program Licensure and Certification field locations and the Division of Vital Records, New Castle and Erie Office
+Northwestern District, including the Bureau of Facility Licensure and Certification, the Bureau of Community Program Licensure and Certification field locations and the Division of Vital Records, New Castle and Erie Offices:

 Cameron Jefferson

 Clarion Lawrence

 Clearfield McKean

 Crawford Mercer

 Elk Venango

 Erie Warren

 Forest